ssaunier/ssaunier.github.io/_posts/2013-10-06-on-testing.markdown

 This blog note are my notes about that talk, for future reference.
 It only deals with **unit tests**, not integration test.
+You can check the [slides on Speaker Deck](https://speakerdeck.com/skmetz/magic-tricks-of-testing-railsconf).

 ## Goals of unit tests